-Also open the registry editor regedit.exe, go to the registry key HKLM\SOFTWARE\Policies\Microsoft\Windows\Personalization and check that the NoLockScreen parameter with a value of 1 is missing in this section.
-To enable the lock screen, change the parameter value to 0 or delete it.
+Also, open the registry editor regedit.exe, go to the registry key HKLM\SOFTWARE\Policies\Microsoft\Windows\Personalization, and check if the NoLockScreen parameter with a value of 1 is missing in this section.
+To enable the lock screen, change the parameter value to 0, or delete it.

-The lock screen in Windows 10 is an UWP application Microsoft.LockApp, which is located in the folder C:\Windows\SystemApps\Microsoft.LockApp_cw5n1h2txyewy.
-If for some reason this application is removed, the lock screen will also not be displayed.
+The lock screen in Windows 10 is a UWP application Microsoft.LockApp, which is located in the folder C:\Windows\SystemApps\Microsoft.LockApp_cw5n1h2txyewy.
+If for some reason this application is removed, the lock screen also won’t display.

 - Using Process Monitor (ProcMon) to Track File and Registry Changes - October 23, 2020